lidar532/ppkgeotag/README.md

 1. Trajectory statistics

 # cwwppkgeotaglib.ipynb  [Run in Colabs](https://colab.research.google.com/github/lidar532/ppkgeotag/blob/2020-1020-dev/cwwppkgeotaglib.ipynb)
-Library of functions, and defs.
+Library of functions, and defs. shared across notebooks.

 # Extract_exif_info.py  ( Run locally as a script in Agisoft metashape or Photoscan )
 Python program to be run from within Agisoft / Metashape to extract photo EXIF information from each photo and write the information to a single EXIF file.
 The resulting file is required by the ppkgeotagging software to link each photo to the precision GPS position as well as the Flash Event time stamps.